phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 146990
+#Number of Clinton Tweets: 147389
-#Number of Trump Tweets: 133741
+#Number of Trump Tweets: 134329
-#Number of Rubio Tweets: 37729
+#Total Number of Tweets: 65416
-#Number of Carson Tweets: 14381
+#Number of Rubio Tweets: 37919
-#Number of Bush Tweets: 13665
+#Number of Carson Tweets: 14482
-#Number of Sanders Tweets: 8599
+#Number of Bush Tweets: 13730
-#Total Number of Tweets:
+#Number of Sanders Tweets: 8855
 ---